CreativeSlave/New-Base-Project/README.md

 - [ ] $ __bower init__

+Before you runt the grunt command you need a package.json file that lists the dependencies you want to install.
+To do this we will generate a basic package.json file, and Gruntfile.js.
+So, we will install a tool to generate this for you.
+You can obviously write or copy this just as easy, but I love shortcuts.
 If you do not have grunt-init install it with the following command:

 ONLY NEEDED IF YOU DON’T HAVE IT